symfony/symfony-docs/cookbook/symfony1.rst

 come to appreciate these minor differences as they promote stable, predictable, testable and decoupled code in your Symfony2 applications.

-So, sit back and relax as your taken from "then" to "now".
+So, sit back and relax as you travel from "then" to "now".

 Directory Structure
 -------------------